milandobrota/milandobrota.github.io/_posts/2018-01-23-mindfulness-and-judgment.md

 Or perhaps, to give a more positive example, what if that person didn't die, because someone saved his/her life?
 I know I couldn't be indifferent about that!

-But recently I realized that I was completely missing the point.
+When it comes to mindfulness and the non-judgmental attitude, I recently realized that I was completely missing the point.

 It's not that the mindfulness insists that judgment is bad (which would be a contradiction anyway).
 Instead, what it teaches is this: The observation of our thoughts and emotions should happen independently of judgment.
 Why?
 Because judgment itself consists of thoughts and emotions.

 If my goal is to observe all thoughts and emotions that arise in my consciousness, I will need to observe judgment as well.
 Judgment should not affect the observation itself.
-Much like a good scientist conducts an experiment without a bias, observation of thoughts and feelings should be pure and independent - if our goal is to see things clearly.
+Much like a good scientist conducts an experiment without a bias, the observation of thoughts and feelings should be neutral - if our goal is to see things clearly.